chavarera/PythonScript/Class/ClassesandObjects.md

        pass
 ```

-### Some standard rules to create class
+### Some standard rules to create a class
-- class name first character should be in capital case.
+- class name first character should be in a capital case.
-- Class name must be started with alphabets and underscore(_).
+- The class name must be started with alphabets and underscore(_).
-- Do not use special keyowords as class name.
+- Do not use special keywords as the class name.
-- do not use special character in class name except underscore(_).
+- do not use a special character in the class name except underscore(_).
-- class name can be combination of alphabets,digit, underscore but starting character should be underscore or alphabets only.
+- the class name can be a combination of alphabets, digit, underscore but the starting character should be underscore or alphabets only.
-- do not use space in class name.
+- do not use space in the class name.

 ## Objects
 ### what is mean by object
 - An object is an instance of a class.
 - Using object we can access class attributes and methods.
-- we can also modify public class attributes using object.
+- we can also modify public class attributes using the object.

-## How to create an class object
+## How to create a class object

-After defining the class the procedure to create an object of an class
+After defining the class the procedure to create an object of a class

-- use class name to create an object
+- use the class name to create an object

 Syntax:
 ```python